Olympic Theater

 For a couple years in the early-2000’s, the theatre was renamed the Concordia Theatre and hosted mainly acts catering to the Latino community.

-Now under new management, the theatre has returned to its original name, the Olympic Theater, and reopened on March 8, 2008.
-The theatre now hosts concerts, comedy shows, pageants, plays and other live entertainment.
+Now under new management, the theatre returned to its original name, the Olympic Theater, and reopened on March 8, 2008.
+The theatre hosted concerts, comedy shows, pageants, plays and other live entertainment.
 The Olympic Theater has undergone renovations including state of the art audio and visual components.
-It was closed in 2021 (possibly a casualty of the Covid-19 pandemic).
-It was announced in January 2023 that it will reopen May 7, 2023 screening Humphrey Bogart in “Casablanca” and continues with more classic movies and live concerts.
+It was closed in 2018 due to smoke damage from a fire.
+It was announced in January 2023 that it will reopen May 7, 2023 screening Humphrey Bogart in “Casablanca” and to continue with more classic movies and live concerts.
+As of April 2023 the theatre remains closed.

 Does anyone recall Laura Branigan doing a show there back in the 80s?